All Episodes

 I agree with the president on that.

-Now, with that said, Israel is our closest ally, and I think deserves our support in their war against radical uh Islamic terrorism.
+Now, with that said, Israel is our closest ally, and I think deserves our support in their war against radical Islamic terrorism.

-I think it's in our best interest, the world's best Interest to not let this cancer grow.
+I think it's in our best interest, the world's best interest, to not let this cancer grow.

 I think it's critical.

-And uh just like when he took out Salomani and Baghdadi, and when he took out the ISIS Caliphate and dropped the mother of all bombs on Afghanistan.
+And just like when he took out Soleimani and Baghdadi and when he took out the ISIS Caliphate and dropped the mother of all bombs on Afghanistan, he didn't get us into forever war and he accomplished the mission of making the world more safe and secure.

-And I think in this case, there's got to be a heavy dose of trust but verify with the Iranians because I don't trust them.
+And I think in this case, there's got to be a heavy dose of trust, but verify with the Iranians because I don't trust them.

-Anyway, my friend, I appreciate your good call, 800-941-Shawn, if you want to be a part of the program.
+800-941-Sean, if you want to be a part of the program.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

-News you'll never get from the Legacy Media Mob.
+News you'll never get from the legacy media mob.

 All coming up tonight.

-We'll see you tonight back here tomorrow.
+We'll see you tonight.

 Thank you for making this show possible.